activatethefud/RSS_generator/README.md

 automated to make new feed entries for RSS readers.

 ### Dependencies
-You will need the `selenium` module for python, as well as the neccessary webdriver binary for your chosen web browser.
+You will need the `selenium` module for python, as well as the necessary webdriver binary for your chosen web browser.
 For firefox I used [geckodriver](https://github.com/mozilla/geckodriver/releases).

 ### Usage